Admissions and Records

 For undergraduate admission to California State University, Fresno you must

-- Submit a current application with a nonrefundable application fee to the Admissions Office.
+- Submit a current application with a nonrefundable application fee to the Admissions and Records Office.

 - Take the Scholastic Aptitude Test (SAT I) or American College Test (ACT) and request official scores be sent to California State University, Fresno if you are a lower-division applicant.
 The Test of English as a Foreign Language (TOEFL) is required of all foreign applicants and applicants who do not have at least three years of full-time schooling at the secondary level or beyond where English is the principal language of instruction.